mastrojs/og-image/README.md

 Intended use-case is to generate images for `og:image` [link preview metadata](https://getoutofmyhead.dev/link-preview-meta-tags/) in a [Mastro](https://mastrojs.github.io/) project.
 But in principle, you can use it to rasterize any text to a PNG.

 In typical Mastro fashion, this package is very lean yet quite powerful.
 Instead of spinning up a whole web browser to take a screenshot of a website (like other og-image generators do), we use [`canvaskit-wasm`](https://www.npmjs.com/package/canvaskit-wasm).
 This emulates the [standard browser Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/), which you can use to draw a nice background.
 After that, we draw the text over it and render everything to PNG.

-While we support newlines, we don't support hyphenation, and if you have too much text it will overflow.
+We support newlines and [soft hyphens](https://en.wikipedia.org/wiki/Soft_hyphen), but no hyphenation dictionaries.
+And if you have too much text it will overflow.

 ## Install